ahmadsaqib1/readme-generator/newREADME/generated-README.md

 npm install

 ## Usage
-Enter city name in search box for which you want to know forecast
+Answer the questions in order to generate readme file

 ## Contributing
 N/A